sillyfrog/esphome-dmx-laser/README.md

 Optionally, you can also connect the ground wire (although I didn't need it, but for longer runs it might be necessary depending on the cabling used):
 - RS485 GND -> XLR 1 (GND)

+# Basic Configuration Example

-See the included `dmx.yaml` for the full ESPHome configuration, not the `wifi:`, `board:` sections need to be updated to match your network.
+See the included `dmx.yaml` for a simple ESPHome configuration, note the `wifi:`, `board:` sections need to be updated to match your network.
 This configuration automatically uses the `esphome-dmx512` custom component (there is no need to install it separately).

 I have everything configured as a light as it was simple for me to work with, and nothing needed each step of the 255 range (ie: the range was mapped from 0-100% to the 0-255 range).

-# Changing the pattern etc
+## Changing the pattern etc

 Once ESPhome is installed and flashed on to the ESP, connect it to Home Assistant, once connected to Home Assistant, you can change the pattern/position/color etc by adjusting the brightness of the light entities that will be shown.